 Undergraduate Prerequisites: CAS MA 381 or ENG EK 500 or ENG ME 308; and ENGEC402, ENGEC501 or ENGME510

 Introduction to sequential decision making via dynamic programming.
 The principle of optimality as a unified approach to optimal control of dynamic systems and Markovian decision problems.
 Applications from control theory and operations research include linear-quadratic problems, the discrete Kalman Filter, inventory control, network, investment, and resource allocation models.
 Adaptive control and numerical solutions through successive approximation and policy iteration, suboptimal control, and neural network applications involving functional approximations and learning.
-Meets with ENGEC710 and ENGME710.
-Students may not receive credit for both.
+Same as ENG EC 710 and ENG ME 710.
+Students may not receive credits for both.